 NABARD Grade B Eligibility Criteria 2021

-Just like other bank exams, a candidate has to fulfill the parameters as set the competent authority.
-The eligibility criteria for this exam has been given a rundown below:
+Just like other bank exams, a candidate has to fulfill the parameters as set by the competent authority.
+The eligibility criteria for this exam have been given rundown below:

 - Candidates must have completed their graduation in any subject with a minimum of 60% [55% for SC/ST/PWBD] aggregate marks.